Board & Governance

 Board Director

-Ms. Walsh is currently the Chief Executive Officer of the Institute of Public Administration Australia – ACT, is a graduate of the Australian Institute of Company Directors.
-She holds qualifications in Law and Government.
+Caroline is the Chief Executive Officer of the Institute of Public Administration Australia – ACT.
+Caroline has significant experience in policy, regulation, and program management covering service delivery, workforce capability, diversity and inclusion, workers’ compensation, safety, mental health, and wellbeing.
+She is a graduate of the Australian Institute of Company Directors and holds qualifications in Law and Government.

 Leanne Wells